safoura-banihashemi/safoura-banihashemi/README.md

 # Hi everyone, I'm Safoura! 👋

 🎓 I'm a Master's student in AI at the university of Bologna, with a passion for making sense of data and building intelligent systems.
-💡 My interests span across Data Analysis, Computer Vision, and Large Language Models (LLMs) — especially where they intersect.
+💡 My interests span across Data Analysis, Computer Vision, and Large Language Models (LLMs), especially where they intersect.

 <div align="right">
 <a href="mailto:safoura.banihashemi@studio.unibo.it" target="_blank">